LukeMcCulloch/LukeMcCulloch.github.io/README.md

 The dissertation describing what I've done is [here.](https://scholarworks.uno.edu/td/2552/)

-A paper my advisor and I wrote detailing some of the first things I came up with for the project [here.](https://www.sciencedirect.com/science/article/abs/pii/S0167839617301474?via%3Dihub)
+A paper my advisor and I wrote detailing some of the first things I came up and built with for the project [here.](https://www.sciencedirect.com/science/article/abs/pii/S0167839617301474?via%3Dihub)

 I hope to post a pre-print for this somewhere soon.